mdelkins/commandos/README.md

 ## PLUGINS

-Commando uses a plugin system similar to [sequel](https://github.com/jeremyevans/sequel) or [roda](https://github.com/jeremyevans/roda) to extend the behavior of your command objects.
+Commandoes uses a plugin system similar to [sequel](https://github.com/jeremyevans/sequel) or [roda](https://github.com/jeremyevans/roda) to extend the behavior of your command objects.
 Currently their are two dependent plugins:

-* Commando::Plugins::VirtusPlugin
+* Commandoes::Plugins::VirtusPlugin
-* Commando::Plugins::ActiveModelPlugin
+* Commandoes::Plugins::ActiveModelPlugin

-### Commando::Plugins::VirtusPlugin
+### Commandoes::Plugins::VirtusPlugin

-This plugin injects the `Virtus.value_object` behavior into `Commando::IAmACommand` as well as a few helper methods for easily defining typed attributes.
+This plugin injects the `Virtus.value_object` behavior into `Commandoes::IAmACommand` as well as a few helper methods for easily defining typed attributes.

-### Commando::Plugins::ActiveModelPlugin
+### Commandoes::Plugins::ActiveModelPlugin

 This plugin is used to give commands active model like validation behavior.